aamrits/interview-questions-prep/javascript.md

 ### The Window Object

-1. window.innerHeight - the inner height of the browser window (in pixels)
+1. window.innerHeight -the inner height of the browser window (in pixels)
-2. window.innerWidth - the inner width of the browser window (in pixels)
+2. window.innerWidth -the inner width of the browser window (in pixels)
 ```javascript
 console.log("Window innerWidth: " + innerWidth);
 console.log("Window innerHeight: " + innerHeight);
 ```
-3. window.open() - open a new window
+3. window.open() -open a new window
 ```javascript
 <button type="button" id="btn" onclick="a()">Click me</button>